 Work while you vacation.
 Believe it or not, you can work through your vacation as a nanny or language teacher.
 Enjoy the slopes when you aren’t working.
 Many of these opportunities include a stipend and free lodging, as well.
 Just plan a year in advance, especially if you plan on leaving the country.

 Don’t break anything.
-Breaking rented equipment or furniture can get costly.
-Be sure that you maintain all equipment and leave your lodging as clean and intact as you found it.
+Breaking rented equipment or furniture can be costly.
+Make sure you maintain all equipment and leave your lodging as clean and intact as you find it.